php-http/documentation/httplug/users.rst

 ``php-http/client-implementation``.
 This is to avoid hard coupling and allows the user of the library to choose the implementation.
 You can think of this as an "interface" or "contract" for packages.

-The reusable libraries have no hard coupling to the PSR-7 implementation either which gives you the flexibility to choose an implementation yourself.
+The reusable libraries have no hard coupling to the PSR-7 implementation either, which gives you the flexibility to choose an implementation yourself.

 .. _`php-http/client-implementation`: https://packagist.org/providers/php-http/client-implementation